Laragear/CacheQuery/README.md

 All queries are cached using a BASE64-MD5 hash of the connection name, SQL query and its bindings.
 This avoids any collision with other queries or different databases, while keeping the cache key short for a faster lookup in the cache store.

 This makes extremely difficult to remove keys from the cache.
-If you need to remove the results from the cache at any given time, [use a custom key](#forgetting-results-with-a-key).
+If you need to remove the results from the cache at any given time, especially to regenerate them, [use a custom key](#forgetting-results-with-a-key).

 ## PhpStorm stubs